dmd-program/dmd-300-sp17/project-1.md

 This project is graded as a team.
 All members will receive the same grade.
 All project deliverables must be met for the project to be graded.
 A non-submission or non-completion for any project phase is considered an incomplete project.

-1. Team developed and executed a thoughtfully considered design process: 25%
+1. Produced and submitted project deliverables according to requirements: 50%
-2. Produced and submitted project deliverables according to requirements: 50%
+3. Project outcomes: 50%
-   * Blog
+  - Concept
-   * Documentation PDF
+  - Craft
-   *
+  - Design process